Audio time stretching and pitch scaling: Pitch scaling

 Frequency shifting provided by Bode Frequency Shifter does not keep frequency ratio and harmony.

 These techniques can also be used to transpose an audio sample while holding speed or duration constant.
 This may be accomplished by time stretching and then resampling back to the original length.
 Alternatively, the frequency of the sinusoids in a sinusoidal model may be altered directly, and the signal reconstructed at the appropriate time scale.

 Transposing can be called frequency scaling or pitch shifting, depending on perspective.

 For example, one could move the pitch of every note up by a perfect fifth, keeping the tempo the same.

 One can view this transposition as "pitch shifting", "shifting" each note up 7 keys on a piano keyboard, or adding a fixed amount on the Mel scale, or adding a fixed amount in linear pitch space.

 One can view the same transposition as "frequency scaling", "scaling" (multiplying) the frequency of every note by 3/2.

 Musical transposition preserves the ratios of the harmonic frequencies that determine the sound's timbre, unlike the frequency shift performed by amplitude modulation, which adds a fixed frequency offset to the frequency of every note.
 (In theory one could perform a literal pitch scaling in which the musical pitch space location is scaled [a higher note would be shifted at a greater interval in linear pitch space than a lower note], but that is highly unusual, and not musical.)

 Time domain processing works much better here, as smearing is less noticeable, but scaling vocal samples distorts the formants into a sort of Alvin and the Chipmunks-like effect, which may be desirable or undesirable.
 A process that preserves the formants and character of a voice involves analyzing the signal with a channel vocoder or LPC vocoder plus any of several pitch detection algorithms and then resynthesizing it at a different fundamental frequency.

 A detailed description of older analog recording techniques for pitch shifting can be found at Alvin and the Chipmunks.

 DJing

-Time stretching and pitch scaling is used extensively by DJs in addition to beatmixing when playing and creating set.
+Time stretching and pitch scaling is used extensively by DJs in addition to beatmixing when playing and creating a set.
 In order to seamlessly blend two tracks together, the tempo of a track can be adjusted to match another track such that the beats line up.
 Pitch scaling is commonly used to retain the pitch of a track.
 Pitch scaling is also used by DJs for harmonic mixing, to transform tracks into compatible keys so that they sound pleasing when mixed together.
 Time stretching and pitch scaling are included in modern DJ hardware (CDJs and DJ controllers) and software (such as VirtualDJ, Mixxx, Serato and Rekordbox).